 Using the miswak is pretty easy.
 Here is a simple 5-step guide to get you started:

-Using a knife, trim around 0.5 inches off the top of the miswak.
+Using a pocket knife like these Pocket Knives with Clip, trim around 0.5 inches off the top of the miswak.
 You will be able to feel how deep to cut into the miswak when you are doing it.

 Slightly nibble on the miswak until it forms bristles.